 Ocean dumping of these solids is no longer allowed.
+Even cruise ship will not dump in to the ocean and they are legally permitted to do so.

 Biosolids Stabilization

 Prior to utilization or disposal, biosolids are stabilized to control odors and reduce the number of disease-causing organisms.
 Sewage solids, or sludge, when separated from the wastewater, still contain around 98 percent water.
 They are usually thickened and may be dewatered to reduce the volume to be transported for final processing, disposal, or beneficial use.